Stop starting and start finishing!

 Artists agree that the hardest part of painting is making the first stroke on a blank canvas.
 The same is also true for setting up the initial WIP limits.

-In the best case scenario a given person should have a WIP limit of 1 but this is really hard to achieve and maintain, especially in the modern and dynamic business where ad-hoc tasks arrive all the time.
-This is why we recommend to start by setting a WIP limit of 3 per person.
-When setting up the board limits you will also have to take in account the number of members.
-This way if you have 4 members and each of them has a personal WIP of 3, your “In Progress” columns should have a limit of 12 (4 members x 3 card per person).
+In the best case scenario, a given person should have a WIP limit of 1 but this is really hard to achieve and maintain, especially in the modern and dynamic business where ad-hoc tasks arrive all the time.
+This is why we recommend starting by setting a WIP limit of 3 per person.
+When setting up the board limits you will also have to take into account the number of members.
+This way if you have 4 members and each of them has a personal WIP of 3, your “In Progress” columns should have a limit of 12 (4 members x 3 cards per person).
 This basic foundation will give a good place to start and room to improve as you go.